 iPhone 12 Pricing

-Take the iPhone 12, for example.
-Two years of AppleCare+ coverage costs you $149 in premiums, or $219 if you want theft and loss protection.
+AppleCare+ has two plans: AppleCare+ and AppleCare+ with Theft and Loss.
+Take the iPhone 14 with the basic AppleCare+ plan, for example.
+Two years of AppleCare+ coverage costs you $199 in premiums, or $269 if you want theft and loss protection.

 That’s already a pretty substantial cost, but what happens if you need to make a claim?
 If it’s screen-related, you have to pay another $29.
 Any other claim?
 Another $99.

 MacBook Air Pricing